The INterview Process Step-by-step

 - Discuss salary only after the employer mentions a figure.
-Many job search experts suggest that you write “Open” in the space for “Desired Salary” on a job application — and only discuss salary at an interview after the employer names an amount.
+Many job search experts suggest that you write “Open” in the space for “Desired Salary” on a job application.

 - End the interview with an appreciative “thank you” and be sure to get a business card from everyone you interview with.